The Heart Transplant Clinic cares for patients on the Transplant Waitlist, and after their heart transplant.

 Once your testing is complete, our Transplant Committee will review your case.
 The Transplant Committee is a multidisciplinary committee including transplant cardiologists, surgeons, registered nurses, a psychologist, a social worker, and other allied healthcare professionals.
 The committee will discuss if you require transplantation, if you have any contraindications to transplant, and whether transplantation is in your best interest.
 The committee relays its review to you and your referring physician and informs you whether you are a candidate for heart transplantation.
 If the committee decides to proceed with transplantation, it will provide you with more education about the transplant process before you are placed on the waitlist.

-As a patient on the waitlist, a cardiologist may see you every month or every three months.
+As a patient on the waitlist, a cardiologist may see you every one to three months.
 The frequency of your visits will depend on your condition.

-Your cardiologist may request additional tests depending on your condition.
+Your cardiologist may request additional tests or procedures depending on your condition.

 You will require many heart biopsies to monitor for signs of rejection.
 You must complete one biopsy before you leave the hospital.
 The rest are performed on an outpatient basis.